Questions and Answers

 What other services does the Counseling Center offer?

 Our counselors host on-campus discussion groups, workshops, and seminars, as well as facilitate support groups for issues such as eating disorders, recovery from sexual abuse, anger management, and other issues that students or community members have expressed an interest in.
-We also offer parenting classes and our counselors are often asked to speak at off-campus locations, such as for seminars at other universities and agencies.
 For current information about events sponsored by the Counseling Center or to learn more about groups or classes, please contact our office at (951) 689-1120.

 The Counseling Center also has information about local agencies and services--please call for these resources.
 Hotlines and emergency contact information are available by clicking here: "Crisis Hotlines."